 Situated in a repurposed industrial office, Covo is all West Elm furnishings, meditation and yoga spaces, and full-service cafe open to the public as well as to members.
 Of course, there is also plenty seating and communal desks for getting shit done.
 Skylights let in buckets of sunlight, and there's cool art throughout.
 On the fence about joining?
 A free trial day will give you access to a desk, plus a complimentary coffee and a glass of wine or beer. // Memberships ($4/hour or starting at $440/month) offer 24/7 access; 981 Mission St. (SoMa), sf.hellocovo.com

 Opened in October 2018, power women flock to The Wing's first West Cost space.
 The 8,000 square-foot, women-only club houses a stylish library curated by Strand Books, beauty and shower rooms, a lactation space, art gallery, retail shop, seasonally changing cafe, and various events and talks.
-Plus, The Wing is set to double in size soon—expect a fitness room and even more workspace! // Memberships (starting at $185/month) include access 8am to 9pm Monday through Friday, and 10am to 6pm on weekends; 115 Sansome St. (Financial District), the-wing.com
+Plus, The Wing recently double its size with an expansion that includes a fitness room, pump rooms, showers and lockers, and even more workspace. // Memberships (starting at $185/month) include access 8am to 9pm Monday through Friday, and 10am to 6pm on weekends; 115 Sansome St. (Financial District), the-wing.com

 Eco-Systm is a seamless, multi-functional hub for creatives from all walks of life.
 In partnership with the Mirus Gallery and Temple Nightclub, members are treated to an airy, earth-toned communal workspace with a rotating display of fine art—plus, a fully-stocked kitchen with complementary coffee. // Memberships (starting at $400/month) offer 24/7 access; 540 Howard St., 2nd Floor (SoMa), eco-systm.com